tronyx/tronitor/README.md

 ### List all monitors

-Display all monitors associated with your account and their current status:
+Display all monitors associated with your account and their current statuses:

 ```json
 tronyx@suladan:~/tronitor$ ./tronitor.sh --monitor ur -l
 The following UptimeRobot monitors were found in your UptimeRobot account:

 Plex (ID: 779783111) - Status: Up
 Radarr (ID: 780859973) - Status: Down
 Sonarr (ID: 780859962) - Status: Paused
 Tautulli (ID: 780859975) - Status: Seems down
 ```

-### Find paused monitors
+### Find currently paused monitors

-Find and display all monitors in your account that are currently paused:
+Find and display all monitors in your account that are currently paused and then prompt you as to whether or not you would like to unpause them:

 ```json
 tronyx@suladan:~/tronitor$ ./tronitor.sh -m ur -f
 The following StatusCake monitors are currently paused:

 Plex (ID: 779783111)
 Radarr (ID: 780859973)
 Sonarr (ID: 780859962)